 Be A Part of Disruption

-I have alluded to this earlier, but when working for a large corporation there is a lot of bureaucracy and levels of management.
 When a company operates at such a scale and also one that is publicly traded, innovation and implementing new strategies can be quite sluggish.
 We all have seen firsthand how Uber disrupted the taxi industry and how Netflix put Blockbuster out of business.
 Whether it is my background in sports or the social media generation I’ve grown up in, I love that fast-paced mentality.
-I love innovation, new ideas and disruption.
+I love innovation, new ideas, and disruption.

 When speaking with serial entrepreneur Rob Monster, CEO of Digital Town, he stated he left P&G after nine years because he wanted to build something that would disrupt the e-commerce giants in the world and help empower local communities and small businesses.
-Working for a startup I have that ability to be apart of building a business that does things differently and potentially disrupt the digital marketing industry.
+When you join a startup you have the ability to be part of building a business that does things differently and disrupts an industry.
 Startups have more freedom to take risks, try new things and lead the way for disruption.
-When Momentum Digital laid out some of their plans moving forward to do things differently and disrupt the digital marketing industry, I had to be a part of that.
+When Momentum laid out some of their plans moving forward to do things differently and disrupt the digital marketing industry, I had to be a part of that.

 Create Your Own Lifestyle